Madison Central High School

 For 17 years, Mr. Hackman and his students worked with Graduate Research Programs at both Southeastern Louisiana University and LSU on various research projects being carried out in the Southeastern Region, most notably, capturing and banding a threatened species, the beautiful Henslow’s Sparrow, that winters in the coastal pine savannas.
 There, students were involved in helping to capture, collect morphometric data, humanely obtain a small blood sample for DNA analysis with no harm to the birds, and to outfit the birds with tiny radio transmitters for radio telemetry work which was used to determine site fidelity on these wintering birds, among other processes of the graduate level research.

-Mr. H has served as the ‘Voice of the Jaguars’ PA announcer for nine of Madison Central’s athletic teams over the years, including Slow Pitch Softball, Fast Pitch Softball, which he no longer does due to outside commitments.
+Mr. H has served as the ‘Voice of the Jaguars’ PA announcer for eleven of Madison Central’s athletic teams over the years, including Slow Pitch Softball, Fast Pitch Softball, which he no longer does due to outside commitments.
 He currently does the PA work for Volleyball, Boys Soccer, Girls Soccer, Boys Basketball, Girls Basketball, and of course, Football.
-This last year he began trying to fill the very large shoes of Madison Central Baseball's legendary announcer Corey Ray.
+This last year he began trying to fill the very large shoes of Madison Central Baseball's legendary announcer, Corey Ray.
 Obviously, no one can replace Corey, and he is greatly missed by all in the Jaguar Family.

 Previously, Mr. Hackman served as Head Volleyball Coach for 5 years at Callaway High School and served as the Assistant Volleyball Coach here at MCHS for three years and then Head Volleyball Coach for four years, as well as being the assistant coach for the lady Jaguar Fastpitch Softball team for four years.
 He also serves as the emcee for Madison Central’s Beauty and Beau Pageant each year.